 are taking prescription and over-the-counter medicines, vitamins, and herbal supplements.

-The most common side effects of NUCALA include: headache, injection site reactions (pain, redness, swelling, itching, or a burning feeling at the injection site), back pain, and weakness (fatigue).
+The most common side effects of NUCALA include: headache, injection site reactions (pain, redness, swelling, itching, or a burning feeling at the injection site), back pain, and tiredness (fatigue).
+Mouth/throat pain and joint pain have been reported with CRSwNP.